 A late diagnosis and misdiagnosis are different.
 When a patient is misdiagnosed, the medical provider fails to diagnose correctly.
 For example, a patient with lung cancer may be misdiagnosed with tuberculosis instead of the actual illness.

 On the other hand, delayed diagnosis is when a patient seeks medical care, but the doctor fails to detect the patient’s illness.
 Sometimes, a patient may already have skin cancer, but their physician fails to spot the signs and symptoms, allowing the disease to progress.

 Not all cases of late diagnosis count as medical malpractice.
 For example, if a patient does not seek medical attention, their physician may not be liable for diagnostic errors.

-A late diagnosis only counts as medical negligence if the physician fails to provide the medical standard of care.
-Here are numerous scenarios that may count as medical malpractice in regards to late diagnosis by the physician:
+A late diagnosis only counts as medical malpractice if the physician fails to provide the medical standard of care.
+Here are numerous scenarios that may count as medical malpractice regarding late diagnosis by the physician:

-- Does not take a complete medical history
+- Healthcare professional does not take a complete medical history

 - Dismisses the patient’s symptoms as signs of a less severe condition